JuliaQX/QXTools.jl/docs/src/basics.md

 # The `+` and `-` characters are also supported to represent the states ("0" + "1") and ("0" - "1") respectively.
 @show single_amplitude(tnc, plan, "1++")
 ```

+Contracting a network with the `simple_amplitude` function will contract the network using the [QXTns](https://github.com/JuliaQX/QXTns.jl) package.
+This works well for small networks and for retrieving the amplitudes of one bitstring at a time.
+For more complex networks and output sampling methods we instead use the [QXContexts](https://github.com/JuliaQX/QXContexts.jl) package which provides more advanced sampling tools and supports distributed simulation as well as the use of GPU accelerators.
+The workflow for using QXContexts to contract networks is described in the [Running Distributed Simulations](distributed.md) tutorial.